cortexjs-legacy/the-handbook-of-cortex/envolving_styles/README.md

 ## 1. Stylesheet
 Sometimes you want to ship some stylesheets along with the scripts.

 By defining the `css` field in `cortex.json`, you can specify where your css resources lies in.
-All files matching the pattern will be packaged into the bundle.
+The order matters and glob pattern is supported.
+All files specified in this field will be packaged into the bundle.

 ```
 {
   "css": [
-    "css/*.css"
+    "css/a.css",
+    "css/b.css"
    ]
 }
 ```